Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 What happens when A requires B and B requires A?

-• For now the design assumes no cycles — if you create one, you get what you deserve.
-This will need a concrete answer before the resolver ships.
+• For now the design assumes no cycles—creating one will lead to undefined behavior.
+A concrete policy must be defined before the resolver ships.

 AdapterUnit — The Middle Layer

-With integrations done, the adapter was next.
-AdapterUnit represents build‑tool orchestrators — Vite, Webpack, Turbopack, esbuild, and similar.
+After the integrations are in place, the next step is the adapter.
+AdapterUnit represents build‑tool orchestrators such as Vite, Webpack, Turbopack, esbuild, and similar.

 Required hooks